GaloisInc/ambient-verifier/README.rst

       0x456: "quux"
       ...

+  startup overrides:
+  - "start1"
+  - "start2"
+  - ...

+Here:

-Here, ``function address overrides`` specifies an optional mapping from function addresses to override names.
+* ``function address overrides`` specifies an optional mapping from function addresses to override names.
 This can be useful for situations where a function in a binary has no corresponding symbol name (for instance, as in stripped binaries).
 A separate mapping is specified for each binary or shared library.
 The name that each address maps to must correspond the name of a ``.cbl`` file in the ``function`` subdirectory.

   Note that the mapping only cares about the file names of each binary and does not care about the parent directories.
 For example, if the verifer is invoked on ``/foo/bar/main.exe``, then the ``overrides.yaml`` only needs to specify ``main.exe``, not its full path.

+* ``startup overrides`` specifies a list of overrides to run at the very start of simulating a binary, before the entry point (e.g., ``main``) is run.
+Each override will be run in the order it appears in the list.
+Each startup override is expected to have no arguments and return ``Unit``.
+Attempting to specify a startup override with a different type will result in an error before simulation begins.

+  A key use case for startup overrides is for initializing the values of global variables, especially in conjunction with the ``get-global-pointer-addr``, ``get-global-pointer-named``, and ``malloc-global`` functions.
+This can serve as a more straightforward way to initialize global state than, say, simulating everything in ``glibc``'s ``_start`` function.

 Override Precedence
 -------------------